cs27x/team4/asgn1/assignment_spec/spec.md

 	If it appears that all of the markers are visible within the list then award 20pts.

-1. (20pts) - As a tourist, I want to see all of my unvisited historical markers so I can view which markers I have not seen yet.
-Evaluation process:
+1. (20pts) - As a tourist, I want to see all of my unvisited historical markers so I can view which markers I have not seen yet - Evaluation process:
 	- Use the same historical marker data from above
 	- Should keep track of previously viewed marks by the user on the current device and should store the data somewhere so it persists across uses of the app.